 In this regard:

-- In order to disguise the ratings you have given, your ratings are combined with those of at least one other person before a bar is displayed in a graph (the only exception to this is in the case of the “Manager” or “Boss” category)
+- In order to provide confidentiality of the specific ratings you have given, your ratings are combined with those of at least one other person before a bar is displayed in a graph (the only exception to this is in the case of the “Manager” or equivalent category)

 An explanation of the ‘range’ indicator